 BACKGROUND

-Pursuant to ARMS Bylaw 4.1, the Board has the power to create standing Committees pursuant to the Constitution.
+In accordance with ARMS Bylaw 4.1, the ARMS Board (The Board) has the power to create standing Committees pursuant to the ARMS Constitution.
 The Board may also from time-to-time create an ad hoc committee (Ad Hoc Committee) in respect of a specific matter.

 PURPOSE

 Conferences and Major Events Committee

+The Conferences and Major Events Committee is a Committee of ARMS (Bylaw 4).

 This Committee shall advise on and oversee major events including the annual Society conference, the biennial Australasian Ethics Network (AEN) conference and, when necessary, the International Network of Research Management Societies (INORMS) Congress, as well as any other major events held by or in association with the Society from time to time (e.g. the Australasian Research Training Network events).